GuicoRM/Final-Project-DE2/README.md

 - [x] 5.
 LCD screen
 - [x] 6.
 LEDs

-In the following lines it will be explain different functions of this modules and their relation with complete system:
+In the following lines it will be explained different functions of this modules and their relation with complete system:

 - **AMega328P microcontroller**